 Patong Beach

-Patong Beach would be a nice (and slightly hectic) first introduction to Thai beaches and the tourist partying beach life.
+Patong Beach is a nice (and slightly chaotic) first introduction to Thai beaches and the partying beach life.
 Bangla Road here is similar to Khao San Road in Bangkok where the bars are open all night!
 There’s also a big mall and many Westerner-oriented cafes and restaurants.

 Phuket Town

-Many backpackers skip staying in Phuket town and just pass through to get to the pier.
-I recommend staying here for at least one day during your 30 days in South Thailand itinerary to get a feel for local Thai city life.
+Many backpackers skip staying in Phuket town, but I recommend staying here for at least one night during your 30 days in South Thailand itinerary.
+It’s a great place to get a feel for local Thai city life, plus with many piers here, it’s a great starting point for island-hopping in Thailand.

 I really enjoyed walking to the top of the Monkey Hill, where there are many monkey families playing in the trees or eating food that was left for them on the side of the street.
 Around town there are some local markets to explore, and wonderful street art and murals to see.